Formation Daily Devotional

-Our habits shape us over time.
-A daily habit of prayer and scripture can help us become more attentive to God and allow the truths of the gospel to more deeply change our lives.
+Our habits shape us over time — a daily habit of prayer and scripture can help us become more attentive to God and allow the truths of the gospel to more deeply change our lives.
 We suggest you start by carving out 15 minutes each morning and evening and consider increasing the time as you go.
 It’s important to set aside regular times to pray.

-In the full version, you will read one New Testament chapter and a Psalm every weekday morning, and one Old Testament chapter and a Psalm every weekday evening.
+You will read one New Testament chapter and a Psalm every weekday morning, and one Old Testament chapter and a Psalm every weekday evening.
 Using this plan, you will read through the Old Testament once every three years, the New Testament once every year, and the Psalms three times a year.